ManoelSilva/embrapa-viticulture-api/infra/README.md

 ## CI/CD Pipeline Notes

-- SAST (Bandit) and Python tests (pytest) are run before any deployment.
+- Python tests (pytest) are run before any deployment.
-- Deployment only proceeds if both SAST and tests pass.
+- Deployment only proceeds if tests pass.
 - The deployed code is always the exact commit that triggered the workflow.

 ## Cost Considerations